jomjol/AI-on-the-edge-device/README.md

 # AI-on-the-edge-device

-Documentation is open and will mainly be done in the WIKI: https://github.com/jomjol/AI-on-the-edge-device/wiki
+Documentation is still open and will mainly be done in the WIKI: https://github.com/jomjol/AI-on-the-edge-device/wiki